kmandalas/webclient-showcase/README.md

 The conclusion is that Spring Webflux with WebClient and Apache clients "win" in all cases.
 The most significant difference (4 times faster than blocking Servlet) comes when underlying service is slow (500ms).
 It's 15–20% faster then non-blocking Servlet with `CompetableFuture`.
 Also, it does not create a lot of threads comparing with Servlet (20 vs 220).

+So if you are up to start building Reactive Microservices with Spring and eager to take advantage of the benefits above, we hope we gave a quite good picture of the challenges that lie ahead and the amount of preparation needed.

 ## References